owncloud-archive/documentation/admin_manual/configuration/mimetypes/index.rst

 3. Copy a new SVG icon to represent JSON files to ``core/img/filetypes``, calling it ``text-json.svg``.

 .. note::
-   The name and location of the file is important.
+   The name and location of the file are important.
    The location is because the ``core/img/filetypes`` directory stores the mimetype file icons.
    The name is important as it’s a rough mapping between the alias name and the icon’s file name, i.e., ``text/json`` becomes ``text-json``.